Homeowners Insurance and Water Damage

 3. Water Backup Coverage or Sewer Sump Pump Backup

 Damage from sewer and sump pump backups is expensive to repair.
 When water backup damage happens, the water is typically grey or black water.
 Black and grey water can carry bacteria, viruses, parasites, chemicals, and other contaminants that further damage a home.

 Expensive sanitation has to happen before repairs can start.

-- Sump Pump Backup - Sump pump either shuts off or becomes clogged.
+- Sump Pump Backup - The sump pump either shuts off or becomes clogged.
 Heavy rains back up and enter the house either on the ground floor or basement.

 - Sewer Backup - Water lines from your sink or toilet are clogged and force water back up into the home.